MayMobius/MayMobius/README.md

 ### Glad to see you here!
-I am a Web/Front-End Developer who achieved my Master degree in Computer Science last year.
+I am a Web/Front-End Developer who achieved my Master's degree in Computer Science last year.
 Trying to learn more things to make myself more strong 😤.
 And I'm trying to find a job currently.

-I know my github doesn't look very good 😥, but I'm working on it.
+I know my GitHub doesn't look very good 😥, but I'm working on it.
 This was just my homework before, but now I'm going to make it better.

 <br/>